 Piece 4: EU funding as incentive for collaboration (EDF)

-The EDF was launched in 2017 (it should be fully operational in 2020) to financially incentivise and support cross-border defence cooperation among companies and between EU countries.
+The EDF was launched in 2017 through its precursor programmes (it should be fully operational in 2020) to financially incentivise and support cross-border defence cooperation among companies and between EU countries.
 To that end, it will co-fund collaborative projects in two domains: defence research and capability development.
 In June 2018, the Commission proposed to allocate €13 billion to the fund for 2021-2027.

 Meanwhile, both strands are already operational albeit on a smaller scale: the Commission’s Preparatory Action on Defence Research (PADR) is testing the grounds for EU-funded defence research with a budget of €90 million for 2017-2019; and the European defence industrial development programme (EDIDP) has started co-financing collaborative development projects with a budget of €500 million for 2019-2020.

 EDA is supporting both strands.
-The research window of the Fund will benefit from the lessons learnt from the previous Pilot Project and the current Preparatory Action which were/are both successfully implemented by EDA.
+The research window of the Fund will benefit from EDA's expertise in establishing the work programme and the technical specifications for the calls as well as from the lessons learnt from the previous Pilot Project and the current Preparatory Action which were/are both successfully implemented by EDA.
+The Agency will also help ensure the up-take of the research results in actual capability programmes.
 As regards the EDIDP, the Agency provides expertise for the adoption of the overall work programme and the assessment of the specific projects to make sure they are in line with the CDP priorities.
 EDA is also setting up a an EDIDP/EDF ‘marketplace’ to provide Member States with a flexible, structured and transparent framework for the EDIDP/EDF project preparation.

 A coherent approach from priorities to impact